floydhub/floydhub.github.io/_posts/2019-06-03-introduction-to-genetic-algorithms.md

 ---
-layout: "post"
+author: Philip Kiely
-title: "Introduction to Genetic Algorithms"
+date: 2019-06-03 14:23:43 +0000
-date: "2019-06-03 14:23:43 +0000"
+excerpt: Genetic algorithms are a specific approach to optimization problems that can estimate known solutions and simulate evolutionary behavior in complex systems.
-slug: "introduction-to-genetic-algorithms"
+feature_image: /assets/images/hero/introduction-to-genetic-algorithms-hero.jpg
-author: "Philip Kiely"
+layout: post
-excerpt: "Genetic algorithms are a specific approach to optimization problems that can estimate known solutions and simulate evolutionary behavior in complex systems."
+slug: introduction-to-genetic-algorithms
-feature_image: "__GHOST_URL__/content/images/2019/06/michael-schiffer-792680-unsplash.jpg"
+tags: '[]'
-tags: "[]"
+title: Introduction to Genetic Algorithms
 ---

 When you're solving a problem, how do you know if the answer you've found is correct?
 In many domains, there is a single correct answer.
 A mathematical function may have a global maximum or other well-defined attributes.
 However, other problems, like how a cell behaves in a petri dish, do not have clear solutions.
 Enter evolution, which does not design towards a known solution but optimizes around constraints.
 Genetic algorithms are a specific approach to optimization problems that can estimate known solutions and simulate evolutionary behavior in complex systems.